Kocal/vue-web-extension/docs/development/Vue-Devtools.md

 # Using Vue Devtools on your popup

 By default, you can't use [Vue Devtools](https://github.com/vuejs/vue-devtools) on your popup page.
-The issue has been [discussed](https://github.com/vuejs/vue-devtools/issues/120).
+The issue has already been [discussed](https://github.com/vuejs/vue-devtools/issues/120) in Vue Devtools repository.

-[@wujunchuan](https://github.com/wujunchuan) found a solution to make it works anyway.
+The GitHub user [@wujunchuan](https://github.com/wujunchuan) found a solution to make it works anyway.

 ## Install and run Vue Devtools

-Run `npm i -g @vue/devtools`, then run `vue-devtools`.
+Install Vue Devtools (e.g.: `npm i -g @vue/devtools`) and then run `vue-devtools`.

 ## Configuring your extension